hemingchen/RoboND-Map-My-World-Robot/README.md

 Generating good 3D map however took more passes and demanded slower travel speed for more smooth, continuous data flow.
 This was especially important when mapping a relatively complex environment, such as the kitchen world.

-It occurred to me that rotating movements of the robot would cause the mapping node to continuously throw warnings about insufficient inliers.
+It occurred to me that rotating the robot in place would cause the mapping node to continuously throw warnings about insufficient inliers and disrupt the generated 3D map.
 It was possibly due to robot not having liner speed and `RTAB-Map` was confused.
 Minimizing rotating movements (`J` and `L` key in `teleop`) seemed to solve the problem.

 Another lesson learned was that the mount position and angle of the depth camera could also affect SLAM performance.
-The depth camera on my custom robot is mounted to a relatively low position hence cannot see objects very high if too close.
+The depth camera on my custom robot is mounted to a relatively low position hence cannot see tall objects if too close.
 It affected the mapping speed.
-Solution was to not travel too close to feature rich objects so as to catch more features in fewer passes.
+Solution was to not travel too close to tall feature rich objects so as to catch more features in fewer passes.

 ## Future Work